PayFabric/Portal/PayFabric/Sections/JavaScript-SDK-V3.md

 Want to get started with our PayFabric JavaScript SDK integration for payments?
 Here's a quick checklist:

 1. Read up on our [guides and information](https://github.com/PayFabric/APIs/tree/master/PayFabric) for our APIs
-2. Read up on how to [Create a new Transaction](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Transactions.md#create-a-transaction) with our APIs.
+2. Read up on how to [Create a new Transaction](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Transactions.md#create-a-transaction) with our APIs,
-3. Read up on how to [Create a JWT Token](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/JWTToken.md) with our APIs.
-4. Have a question or need help?
-Contact <support@payfabric.com>.

-Want to get started with our PayFabric JavaScript SDK integration for wallets?
-Here's a quick checklist:

-1. Read up on our [guides and information](https://github.com/PayFabric/APIs/tree/master/PayFabric) for our APIs
+   OR prepare a customer name,

-2. Read up on how to [Create a wallet](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Wallets.md) with our APIs.
+   OR read up on how to [Create a wallet](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Wallets.md) with our APIs.

-3. Read up on how to [Create a JWT Token](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/JWTToken.md) with our APIs.
+4. Read up on how to [Create a JWT Token](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/JWTToken.md) with our APIs.
-4. Have a question or need help?
+5. Have a question or need help?
 Contact <support@payfabric.com>.

 # Ready to Go?